rebcabin/tangledown/README.md

 The code in `hello_world.ipynb` (after you have Paired a Notebook with the Markdown File `hello_world.md`) runs this test as its last act to check that `tangledown.py` was correctly tangled from this here `README.md`.
 That code works in the ordinary Python kernel and in the [Tangledown Kernel](#section-tangledown-kernel).

 Notice the special treatment for block ends, which are usually on the same lines as their block opener tags, but not necessarily so.
-That's what lets you put (useless) contents in `block` tags.
+That lets you put (useless) contents in `block` tags.

 <!-- #raw -->
 <noweb name="openers">